GerardSmit/NodeLua/README.md

 Requires Lua 5.1, will *not* work with 5.2

 Lua and it's C libraries are required for this module to work.
+( LuaJIT works and is preffered for maximum performance )

 ```bash
 npm install nodelua